Prof Norah Spears

 - 1982: BSc (Hons) in Ecological Sciences, University of Edinburgh

-- Due to the improved survival rates from many cancers, there is increasing attention on how chemotherapy treatment can adversely affect the subsequent quality of life.
+Due to the improved survival rates from many cancers, there is increasing attention on how chemotherapy treatment can adversely affect the subsequent quality of life.
 For young people, among the most important of these are effects on fertility, yet the primary site of action of chemotherapeutic drugs on the gonads is still unknown.
 This hampers the development of treatments to mitigate these adverse effects.
 We are investigating the direct effect of some of the drugs most commonly used to treat young patients.
-The first aim of our work is to determine effects of the drugs, working on ovary and testis (see Figure 1, and book ‘Cancer treatment and the ovary: Clincial and laboratory analysis of ovarian toxicity.
+The first aim of our research is to determine effects of the drugs, working on ovary and testis (see book ‘Cancer treatment and the ovary: Clinical and laboratory analysis of ovarian toxicity'.
 Eds RA Anderson and N Spears.
 2015, Elsevier; ISBN 9780128015919 / 9780128016015).
-Work is also examining whether it is possible to protect the gonad against such damage.
-As part of this work, I have been involved in setting up Edinburgh Fertility Preservation, a consortium of clinicians and scientists working together to optimise fertility for children and young adults with cancer: Edinburgh Fertility Preservation

 Equality and Diversity work

 I have a strong interest in equality and diversity issues, including improving the gender balance in STEM subjects at Universities.
-As part of that, I chair Biomedical Sciences’ Academic Opportunities Committee, and spearheaded our current Athena SWAN silver award: About Athena Swan
+As part of that, I chair Biomedical Sciences’ Academic Opportunities Committee, and spearheaded our current Athena SWAN silver award.

 - Prof Richard Anderson, University of Edinburgh